A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques to explain image, text and graph classification models: Layer-wise relevance propagation (LRP)

+The relevance of the neurons of each layer (in general) is computed by using the relevances of neurons of the next one.

+The overall goal of the task is to understand how the interplay between values of the input and the network weights define the computed relevance values.
+To better explain this, Figure \ref{fig:FC_Neural_Network_B} depicts the functionality of a neuron in a fully connected neural network.
+For convenience and without loss of generality we can think that this is the the neuron in the output layer $k$ of the task (see also \ref{fig:FC_Neural_Network_A}).
+Each input $x_{j1}$ to $x_{j5}$ will be multiplied by a corresponding weight ($w_1$ to $w_5$), and then the sum of all those multiplications $x_{j1} w_1 + \cdots + x_{j5} w_5$ comprises the input of the nonlinear activation function.
+In this case, the Rectified Linear Unit (ReLU) was used.

+For a fixed input, the exercises deal with two cases: the first one sets weights that are not randomly chosen.
+Thereby, positive weights multiplied by positive input values will generate a high positive value which in turn will consist the input to the activation function.
+Those parts will be, in retrospect, the ones that will have higher relevance in general.
+On the contrary, weights near zero will ``supress'' all highly positive or highly negative input values.
+The second case is quite the opposite of that; random weights do not show any preference to input values.
+By those means, one can compare the situation of a trained vs. not trained neural network that has randomly initialized weights.

 The overall goal of the task is to understand how the interplay between values of the input and network weights defines the computed relevance values.
 When the weights are randomly distributed, only the highest input values will manage to create a high activation (with few exceptions).
-When the weights are not randomly distributed, then some relatively high values might be suppressed (by a multiplication with a small weight) and not create a high activation.
+When the weights are not randomly distributed, then some relatively high values might be suppressed (by multiplication with a small weight) and not create a high activation.
 On the other hand, some relatively small values, when multiplied with a high weight value, might induce a high activation.
 By those means, one can compare the situation of a trained vs. not trained neural network.

-The backpropagation of relevance happens only once after the training is accomplished.
+It is important to emphasize the difference between the backpropagation procedure that happens several times during the training of a neural network, and the backpropagation of relevance happens only once after the training is accomplished.
 Furthermore, two properties of LRP are used for verification of the computations with unit tests \cite{Saranti:2020:PropertyBasedTesting}, namely positivity and conservation (Eq. \ref{eq:positivity_and_negativity}) of relevance of the neurons at each layer:

 where $x$ is the input, $p$ represents any neuron of the network, and layer $i$ precedes layer $j$.